psrc/luv/QC/README.md

 Each script should write its summary results into an Rmd file (in [R Markdown](http://rmarkdown.rstudio.com)), using a prefix that corresponds to its phonie (e.g. 'rplots\_', 'rtables\_').
 The script 'scripts/create\_index\_file.R' (invoked by the index phonie) combines such files into one and translates it into index.html that can be viewed from a browser.
 The file is located in the corresponding results directory.

-**New:** Typing ''make dash'' (preceeded by ''make all'') will launch a dashboard in your browser allowing you to view the results interactively.
-To exit the dashboard press Ctrl-C.
+**New:** Typing ''make shiny'' (preceeded by ''make all'') will launch a dashboard in your browser allowing you to view the results interactively.
+To exit the dashboard press Ctrl-C. Note that currently only one dashboard per computer can be launched.
+It is using results from a directory determined by  the QC\_NAME entry in inputs.txt

 ## R-Reports